Zene8/lmcProject/README.md

     ```bash
     mvn javafx:run
     ```
+    Note: Running the JavaFX IDE requires a graphical display environment.
+If you encounter an "Unable to open DISPLAY" error, you are likely in a headless environment.
+The application cannot be run directly in such environments.
     This will start the JavaFX application.
 4.  **Perform manual testing:**
     Once the IDE window appears, thoroughly interact with all its functionalities.
 This includes: